The Alberta Order of Excellence Council considers the nominations of candidates to the Alberta Order of Excellence.

 Lois and Doug Mitchell maintain a home in Calgary where Doug serves as National Co-Chair with Borden Ladner Gervais LLP.
 Their family includes four children and spouses: Shelley (Mike Boehm), Steven (Barb), Scott (Annette) and Sue Ann, and seven grandchildren: Spencer, Shelby, Sasha, Shannon, Jake, Rhyan and Bo.

 Barry is a specialist in cultural heritage, media and education.
 His professional career has included service to the Medicine Hat Public School District, Olds College and Medicine Hat Regional Hospital.
 He has also been a private sector business co-owner in the entertainment and tourism industry.
-Since 2005, Barry has been the Executive Director and General Manager of the Medicine Hat Clay Industries National Historic District and has led the re-development of the Medalta Potteries and the Medicine Hat Brick & Tile factories as a major museum, arts and tourism complex for Southern Alberta.
+Since 2005, Barry has been the Executive Director of the Medicine Hat Clay Industries National Historic District and has led the re-development of the Medalta Potteries, the Medicine Hat Brick & Tile and the Hycroft China factories in the creation of a major museum, arts, education and tourism complex for Southern Alberta, and the establishment of the Shaw International Centre for Contemporary Ceramics.
+He is also Chairman of the Board of the Plainsman Clays Ltd. group of companies.

-Barry currently serves as Past-President of the Alberta Museums Association and as a member of the Premier’s Council on Culture.
-His long resume of community service also includes duties as a public member with the Alberta College of Medical Laboratory Technologists and as a member of the City of Medicine Hat Arts & Heritage Advisory Board, the City of Medicine Hat Economic Development Advisory Board, the Alberta Teachers’ Association, the Calgary Exhibition & Stampede, and the Alberta Healthcare Educators Association.
+Barry currently serves as a member of the Premier’s Council on Culture.
+His long résumé of community service also includes past responsibilities as President of the Alberta Museums Association, as a public member with the Alberta College of Medical Laboratory Technologists and as a member of the City of Medicine Hat Arts & Heritage Advisory Board, the City of Medicine Hat Economic Development Advisory Board, the Alberta Teachers’ Association, the Calgary Exhibition & Stampede, and the Alberta Healthcare Educators Association.
 Barry was both a board member and regular contributor to the award winning Expression magazine and wrote a weekly independent column for the Medicine Hat News from 2001 to 2008.
 He is a past president of the Medicine Hat Kiwanis Club and is a Mel Osborne Fellow, awarded by the Kiwanis Foundation of Canada.

 Bridget Hennigar, B.Comm., FCA

-Bridget Hennigar of Grande Prairie is the Regional Managing Partner of the Peace Region with MNP LLP.
+Bridget Hennigar of Grande Prairie is a retired partner of the Peace Region with MNP LLP.
 Ms. Hennigar began her studies at Grande Prairie Regional College and completed her Bachelor of Commerce degree through the University of Alberta and then completed her Chartered Accountant designation.
 She was a Council Member of the Institute of Chartered Accountants of Alberta (ICAA) and has also served as Chair of the Merit Review Committee for ICAA.
 She has received a Distinguished Service Award from ICAA, and in 2010 was recognized by the Institute with the highest designation that the profession bestows: Fellow of Chartered Accountants.

 Bridget has served as President of the Grande Prairie Regional Agricultural and Exhibition Society, President of the Grande Prairie and District Chamber of Commerce and the Grande Prairie Regional College (GPRC) Foundation Board, Treasurer of Centre 2000 and the Northern Extreme Freestyle Skiing Association.
 In 2014 Bridget received the Distinguished Alumni Award of the GPRC Alumni/Foundation, which recognizes alumni for outstanding accomplishments in their professions, and/or in service to their community, society or the college.